sebastianheuer/mokka/docs/source/stubbing.rst

     echo $mock->getFoo(): // => NULL
     echo $mock->getFoo('bar'); // => 'baz'

-You can also use the special AnythingArgument here:
+You can also use the special AnythingArgument introduced in :doc:`mocking` here:

 .. code-block:: php